RBGKew/bioinfo-utils/docs/advice/from_sequences_to_phylogenies.md

 Matt Johnson's [script](https://github.com/mossmatters/KewHybSeqWorkshop/blob/master/Alignment.md#identifying-poorly-aligned-sequences) to spot anormally long branches in trees.
 Blogpost about the script [here](http://blog.mossmatters.net/detecting-branch-length-outliers/).

 U. Mai and S. Mirarab's [Treeshrink](https://github.com/uym2/TreeShrink) to do the same.
+We have a script to remove the outliers found by Treeshrink.

 If you can have a look at your alignments don't hesitate though...